Daniel-KM/Omeka-S-module-IiifServer/README.md

   to select the library to use according to your server and your documents or to let the module chooses automagically.

+  In case of big files, it is recommended to use the command line version of ImageMagick, that is not limited by the php memory.

+  Furthermore, the limit of the size (10000000 bytes by default) can be increased if you have enough memory, so images won't appear blurry even if they are not tiled.

 * Creation of tiles

   For big images that are not stored in a versatile format and cannot be